 Hearty potato stew

 Low-cal and perfect for filling up your guests, smoky ham rounds off this Creamer Potato & Ham Soup—ready in less than 20 minutes.
-Thyme and bay leaves add aromatic zing to tender Blushing Belle Creamers in a thick broth.
+Thyme and bay leaves add aromatic zing to tender Little Reds in a thick broth.

 Green-colored Little Potatoes

-Chimichurri Roasted Potato & Chicken makes a gorgeous green dish, thanks to chopped flat leaf parsley tossed with our red and yellow Dynamic Duo Creamers and boneless, skinless chicken thighs.
+Chimichurri Roasted Potato & Chicken makes a gorgeous green dish, thanks to chopped flat-leaf parsley tossed with our red and yellow Little Duos and boneless, skinless chicken thighs.
 At just 233 calories, it’s healthy and simple to prepare with minimal clean-up!

-Easy, tasty and nutritious: not only is this luscious vegan soup savory, it’s green!
-Cheesy Potato and Asparagus Soup combines tender, fresh early spring asparagus with sweet red onions, carrots, celery and vegan cheddar cheese.
-Blushing Belle Creamers give it the velvety texture.
+Easy, tasty, and nutritious: not only is this luscious vegan soup savory, it’s green!
+Cheesy Potato and Asparagus Soup combines tender, fresh early spring asparagus with sweet red onions, carrots, celery, and vegan cheddar cheese.
+Little Reds give it a velvety texture.
 Prep the night before, then set on the stove for a 20-minute simmer and serve—ideally with some Irish soda bread on the side.
-Add a shamrock-shaped dollop of sour cream and green fennel sprig to garnish.
+Add a shamrock-shaped dollop of sour cream and a green fennel sprig to garnish.

 WHAT DO YOU LIKE TO COOK FOR ST. PATRICK’S DAY?
 SHARE YOUR TRADITIONS AND FAMILY RECIPES!